How to Create a Stylish Twitter Cover Photo (Tutorial)

 If you made it this far, then I congratulate you.
 It’s been a long trip, but hopefully, now you have the information to create a professional looking Twitter header profile picture.
 That’s not to say that you can’t use this same approach for Facebook and other social media platforms.

-Now go out there and impress everyone with that beautiful Twitter profile.
+Now go out there and impress everyone with that beautiful Twitter profile and profusely promote twitter account.

 Over to you –